 You will have a chair and table space.
 If we have to paint inside, you may want to use your easel and stool…

 SUPPLIES: Bring your camera, and all plein air equipment; an easel, stool, hat, water bottle, water container, paints and palette, paper, board and clips, carry-all etc. If you need help getting equipment inside etc, please contact me ahead or just ask when you get there; we’re happy to help and to schlep your gear to any painting site.
-We carpool to sites as much as possible…3 to a car. this is as much about our impact as it is about finding you a space to park and how we treat our sites maintains our welcome…
+We walk or carpool to sites as much as possible…3 to a car. this is as much about our impact as it is about finding you a space to park and how we treat our sites maintains our welcome…

-There are a couple of places in Belfast to buy art supplies or, you can let me know what you want and I will have it for you…please plan to pay the Manager in cash before you leave on your last day….
+There are a couple of places in Belfast to buy art supplies or, you can let me know what you want and I will have it for you…please plan to pay the Monitor in cash before you leave on your last day….

 Yourself, for (Instructor’s name ) Class